 However, the constant focus shift put a big damper on my ability to get things done.
 It seems that with practice, I could train myself to be incredibly productive while high on edibles.
 So, this is exactly what I plan to do!

 Since everyone reacts differently, it’s worth trying to see how productive you might be!
+You can check out this CBD calculator to learn more on the right dosage to suit your needs.

 Featured image via Kushy Punch on Instagram